wserafin/hello-world-jms-openshift/README.md

 the overview.

 To send a message, use the `curl` command.
-The value you supply for `string` is used as the message payload.
+The value you supply for the `string` field is used as the message payload.

     curl -X POST --data "string=Hello!" http://<sender-host>/api/send

 If things go as planned, it will return `OK`.
 If things go awry, add the `-v` flag to see more about what's happening.

-To then receive the message back, use the `curl` command again against the receiver.
+To then receive the string back, use the `curl` command again against the receiver.
 If no message is available, it will print `null`.

     curl -X POST http://<receiver-host>/api/receive